ucx

 The function should use the returned integer to indicate how close the match is, where a negative number means that it does not match at all.
 Zero means exact match and a positive number is an implementation defined measure for the distance to an exact match.

-For example if a tree stores file path information, a node that is describing a parent directory of a filename that is searched, shall return a positive number to indicate that a child node might contain the searched item.
+For example, consider a tree that stores file path information.
+A node which is describing a parent directory of a searched file shall return a positive number to indicate that a child node might contain the searched item.
 On the other hand, if the node denotes a path that is not a prefix of the searched filename, the function would return -1 to indicate that the search does not need to be continued in that branch.

 Parameters